5 Tips for Getting a Micromachining Job Right the First Time

 If the entry point on the part you are drilling is less than 10 degrees, careful feeding can get the job done.
 But if the angle is steeper, you’ll likely need to give the tool some help to prevent the drill from walking across the surface.
 You can do this by milling a small notch at the entry point, effectively creating a perpendicular starting point for the center drill followed by the drill.

-2. Heat behaves differently to micro tools
+2. Heat behaves differently with micro tools

 Since the chips micro tools generate are naturally smaller, less heat is transferred to them resulting in less displacement from the tool and cut.
 In addition to an oil/air mist to help accelerate cooling and chip removal, consider using a machine with fine servo control to peck the hole and fully retract the drill, especially in high length-to-diameter ratio cuts.